idalhh/Coin-Market-Cap-Web-Scraping/README.md

-# Web Scraping for data on CoinMarketCap, a website for cryptocurrency market cap rankings and charts
+# Web Scraping for data on CoinMarketCap
-Extract coin and market data from https://coinmarketcap.com, and store them in MySQL.
+Extract coin and market data from https://coinmarketcap.com, a website for cryptocurrency market cap rankings and charts, and store them in MySQL.